The Witcher (TV series): Writing

 The first season was told in a non-linear manner, spanning different time periods.
-Hissrich said this was inspired by Christopher Nolan's 2017 film Dunkirk.
+Schmidt Hissrich said this was inspired by Christopher Nolan's 2017 film Dunkirk.
 She pointed out that Yennefer's story covers around 70 years and Ciri's only about 2 weeks.
-Hissrich also said that Yennefer and Cirilla were given more prominence to allow the viewers to understand them better.
+Schmidt Hissrich also said that Yennefer and Cirilla were given more prominence to allow the viewers to understand them better.
 By showing their backstories, along with Geralt's, "we get down to the soul of the story.
 It's the story of a broken family.
 It's a story of three people who are on their own in the world, really orphans all living in the margins of society who are determined to not need anyone, and yet of course they do."

-Hissrich said the story for the second season will build on the foundations of the first season, becoming more focused; the characters will interact with each other more frequently.
+Schmidt Hissrich said the story for the second season will build on the foundations of the first season, becoming more focused; the characters will interact with each other more frequently.
 "When I talk about The Witcher, I always talk about how these three characters coming together — Geralt, Ciri, and Yennefer — they come together as a family.
-It's the most important part of the series for me," Hissrich said.
+It's the most important part of the series for me," Schmidt Hissrich said.
 "And when you start to imagine someone's family, you also need to understand their family of origin.
 For Geralt, it's his brothers, it's the brotherhood of the witchers.
 So I'm really excited to get back in and meet Vesemir, his father figure, for the first time and all of these men that he was raised with since he was seven years old."